Training

 We live in times of divisive and polarised viewpoints that increasingly challenge therapists' ability to listen to clients who express values so opposite their own.
 This experential workshop utilizes Carl Rogers's person-centered approach to explore how therapists can genuinely and unconditionally listen to clients who present radically different viewpoints.

 Rogers's approach is not easily taught but requires experiencing an immersion in the characteristics of this way of being.
-This 20-hour training is an online interactive group process that offers participants the unique opportunity to directly experience Rogers's approach and to explore the challenges that arise in practicing genuine, unconditional listening.
+This 20-hour training is an interactive group process that offers participants the unique opportunity to directly experience Rogers's approach and to explore the challenges that arise in practicing genuine, unconditional listening.

 This workshop offers a total of 20 CE hours including 6 ethics.